 The attorneys at Emmanuel, Sheppard & Condon have over 100 years of experience representing and protecting our clients’ interests.
 Our dedicated wrongful death attorneys will support you through this difficult time and ensure you receive the compensation you deserve.

-Since 1913, our firm has provided an exceptional level of personal attention for our clients, tailoring our legal services to meet your needs.
+Since 1913, our firm has provided an exceptional level of personal attention to our clients, tailoring our legal services to meet your needs.

 When you choose us to help you with your wrongful death action, you will have the full force of our experience and resources behind you.
 Your initial consultation is free, and you never pay any legal fees until we cover compensation on your behalf.